domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 <p class="meta">18 Nov 2017 - Berkeley, CA</p>

+## Der Schwer Gefasste Entschluss (The Difficult Resolution aka The Elusive Decision)
+Muss es sein?
+(Must it be?)
+Es muss sein!
+(It must be!)
+Es muss sein!
+(It must be!)

+by Ludwig van Beethoven, German Composer

 ## First They Came
 First they came for the Communists
 And I did not speak out